dwave-examples/advantage2/README.md

 `python app.py --debug`

 ## Problem Description
-The Advantage and Advantage2 systems are compared by measuring the energies of 1000 random spin glass problem samples of customizable weight precision and distribution.
+The Advantage and Advantage2 systems are compared by measuring the energies of 1000 random spin-glass problem samples of customizable weight precision and distribution.

 **Advantage2 System:** Choose from a list of Advantage2 systems available through your Leap account.